0e85dc6eaf/CTF-Writeups/PicoCTF 2018/General skills/roulette/README.md

 }
 ```

-Note that this function checks if number is greater than `LONG_MAX` *after* only if next character is also a digit.
-It means that if we enter the number of the same length as `LONG_MAX` (in decimal) it is never checked!
+Note that this function increases `l` variable *after* checking if it is greater than `LONG_MAX`.
+It means that if we exceed `LONG_MAX` in last iteration, function will never check if it is valid.
+It allows us to overflow `l` and do negative bets.
-This way we can input negative values.

 Bet is immediately subtracted from our balance, so we can earn as much money as we want this way.
 ```